egirshov/stream-url-ws/README.md

 ## API

 Client handle is a duplex stream with additional `connect` event.
-Server is a regular websocket server with additional `stream` event which carries stream-wrapped websocket (there is still `connection` event which carries raw websocket object).
+Server implements websocket server events but `connection` carries a stream rather than a websocket.